danmcquade/ipaws-front-end/README.md

 - Resources and about components with mission statement and relevant additional information with the links

 ## Technologies Used
-iPaws utilized the full MERN stack.
+iPaws utilized the full MERN (Mongoose, Express, React, Node) stack.
 The app has a React front-end and an Express/MongoDB back-end.
 Dependencies used include:
 - axios
 - react-router-dom
 - react-slick (Slider component from (https://github.com/akiran/react-slick))